GregorySchwartz/aa-mapper/README.md

   -d,--inputDiversity FILE The csv file containing the diversities at each position (must be generated into a specific format)
-  -t,--inputAAMapType DIVERSITY | POSITION Whether to split the amino acid map by position or diversity -u,--nucleotides         Whether these sequences are of nucleotides (Codon) or amino acids (AminoAcid) -m,--outputMutCounts FILE The output file for the changed amino acid counts -s,--outputStabCounts File The output file for the maintained amino acid counts -M,--outputMutDiversityCounts FILE The output file for the hanged amino acid diversities
+  -t,--inputAAMapType DIVERSITY | POSITION Whether to split the amino acid map by position or diversity -u,--nucleotides         Whether these sequences are of nucleotides (Codon) or amino acids (AminoAcid) -n,--noMutations         Whether to look at the codons from a fasta file, not from a germline to a clone sequence of mutations but rather (ideally) from a germline only
+  -m,--outputMutCounts FILE The output file for the changed amino acid counts -s,--outputStabCounts File The output file for the maintained amino acid counts -M,--outputMutDiversityCounts FILE The output file for the hanged amino acid diversities